Healthy Homes Assessment Vogeltown

 Starting 1 July 2023

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All houses that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy began.

-From July 1st 2024
+Beginning 1 July 2024

 • All rental homes must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.